MicrosoftDocs/customer-insights/ci-docs/journeys/followup-after-event-outbound.md

   - enduser
 ---

-# Evaluate your event and follow up with attendees
+# Evaluate your event and follow up with attendees in outbound marketing

 [!INCLUDE [consolidated-sku-rtm-only](./includes/consolidated-sku-rtm-only.md)]